MAAP-Project/maap-documentation/README.md

 Notebooks are **not** executed during the build: the site renders the outputs that are stored in the committed `.ipynb` files (this was also the case with the previous Sphinx build).
 Execute notebooks on the MAAP Hub and commit the executed notebook.

-The site was migrated from Sphinx/reStructuredText in September 2026; the migration scripts and a full record of the decisions and compromises are in `migration/` (see `migration/agent-docs/`).
+The site was migrated from Sphinx/reStructuredText in September 2026.
+Old Sphinx URLs (`*.html`) keep working through redirect stubs written by `docs/redirects/gen_redirects.py` during the build.
+The one-off migration scripts and a full record of the decisions and compromises are kept in `migration/` for reference (see `migration/README.md`).

 ## Running Notebooks Locally